 If you’ve never seen Top Gun before (perhaps you have been hiding under a rock or meditating on a mountain top somewhere) it goes something like this:

-A hot shot fighter pilot (“Maverick” / Tom Cruise) gets his dream shot to prove himself, win the girl, and get glory.
-But ends up losing his best friend (“Goose”/Anthony Edwards), and nearly looses himself in the process.
+A hotshot fighter pilot (“Maverick” / Tom Cruise) gets his dream shot to prove himself, win the girl, and get the glory.
+But ends up losing his best friend (“Goose”/Anthony Edwards), and nearly loses himself in the process.
 He eventually discovers the path he needs to be on and saves the day.

 “Cougar’s in trouble.” ~ Maverick

-In Buddhism we practice Right Action, which Maverick was using in this instance with compassion and selflessness.
-He knew Cougar was suffering, and that if they didn’t make it back both him and his RIO (Radar Intercept Officer) in the back seat both might die.
-We can take this in our daily lives by helping someone at work who needs it (even if it takes us away from going to lunch on time), to stopping at an accident to see if everyone is ok and not hurt (even if it means we are late in where we are going).
+We can take this in our daily lives by helping someone at work who needs it (even if it takes us away from going to lunch on time), by stopping at an accident to see if everyone is ok and not hurt (even if it means we are late in where we are going).

 Control Your Ego